2017 Summit of Co-operative Leaders

 What significance will co-operative businesses have in shaping Alberta’s economy?
 How will the co-op model be applied in the future, and where will existing co-ops innovate and compete?

-We’re going to explore the policy environment, opportunities for economic diversification, and more with Tom Mansfield, Executive Director Entrepreneurship and Regional Development, Economic Development and Trade, and representatives from the Ministry of Environment and Parks.
-We’ll hear from sector leaders like Garth Warner, President and CEO of Alberta’s largest financial co-operative, Servus Credit Union and others, about how co-operatives are adapting.
+We’re going to explore the policy environment, opportunities for economic diversification, and more with Tom Mansfield, Executive Director Entrepreneurship and Regional Development, Economic Development and Trade.
+We’ll hear from sector leaders about how co-operatives are adapting from Garth Warner, President and CEO of Alberta’s largest financial co-operative, Servus Credit Union and Ken Keelor, CEO of one of the largest retail co-operatives in North America, Calgary Co-op.
 What does it take to lead a people-powered organization in a profit-driven world, and how to leverage both in order to grow and remain relevant.

 There’ll also be plenty of time for you to discuss strategies and talk about challenges and innovations with other people in the co-operative movement.